Mako96/lolo/README.md

 Or you can use this instruction to display as desktop app :: ionic serve

-For creating a new page you can type : ionic g page main and since you have it, there are in its folder three distinct files:
+For creating a new page you can type : ionic g page main and since you have it, there are three distinct files in its folder:

+in the path "lolo\src\app\"

 main.page.html <-- for the structure
 main.page.ts <-- for fuctionality